Do Suffering Bottoms Go To Heaven?

 “…”

-The man was Geon-hyuk.
-He’d been running into him repeatedly, and he was never welcome.
+The person who spoke to Naru was not Gyu-yeon but Geon-hyuk.
+He’d been running into him repeatedly since before, and he wasn’t a welcome presence.

-With a couple of buttons open on his white dress shirt and light-brown trousers, Geon-hyuk looked more cocky than the last time.
-Neat on the surface, his insolence grated.
+Geon-hyuk, with a couple of buttons undone on his white dress shirt and light brown dress pants, looked even more cocky than when they’d last met.
+He appeared neat on the surface, but that odd insolence was irritating.

-Tears still clinging to his face, Naru hurriedly wiped his eyes so Geon-hyuk wouldn’t see.
-He didn’t want to look vulnerable to Geon-hyuk, though he wouldn’t have minded Gyu-yeon seeing him cry.
+With tears still clinging to his face, Naru quickly wiped his eyes so Geon-hyuk wouldn’t see.
+He didn’t want to show himself crying to Geon-hyuk, even if he wouldn’t mind Gyu-yeon seeing.

 “We’ve seen each other a lot, so at least say hi when you can.”